MGuentherGits/ui5dev_extended/README.md

 {
   "deploy": {
     "system": "BD0",
-    "client": 110,
+    "client": 110,  // optional
     "package": "ZBD0TT001",
     "name": "ZUI5APP",
-    "description": "My UI5 App"
+    "description": "UI5 App"  // optional
   }
 }
 ```
-Properties `client` and `description` are optional.

 Then run
 ```
 ui5dev deploy -t <transport> -u <user>
 ```
-You need to provide valid transport number and username and you will be promoted for user password.
+You need to provide valid transport number and username and you will be promoted for the user password.

 If you deploy to `$TMP` package, then transport number is not required.